wilfchun/coastalme_TESTING/README.md

 By David Favis-Mortlock (Environmental Change Institute, University of Oxford) and Andres Payo (British Geological Survey)

-See <a href="https://github.com/coastalme/coastalme" target="_blank">https://github.com/coastalme/coastalme</a> for the latest version of the source code.
+This is the TESTING version of CoastalME.
+See <a href="https://github.com/coastalme/coastalme" target="_blank">https://github.com/coastalme/coastalme</a> for the most recent release version of the source code.

 INSTRUCTIONS